 KAST Card

-KAST Card is a Visa prepaid debit card enabling users to spend stablecoins and crypto globally.
-It offers instant virtual cards, broad merchant acceptance, and a tiered rewards system.
-Key differentiators include stablecoin-first architecture and up to 8% rewards at top tier.
+KAST Card is a Visa Platinum/Infinite prepaid debit card for spending stablecoins and crypto globally.
+It offers instant virtual cards, broad merchant acceptance, and a capped USD cashback model.
+Key features include stablecoin-first architecture and up to 3% USD cashback at top tier.

-- Key Feature: Instant virtual card issuance and Apple/Google Pay integration
+- Key Feature: Instant virtual card issuance, Apple/Google Pay, Visa Infinite perks for paid tiers

-- Availability: US, Europe, and select Asia-Pacific, Africa, and Middle East regions
+- Availability: 170+ countries across US, Europe, select Asia-Pacific, Africa, and Middle East regions

-KAST Card is a Visa prepaid debit card enabling users to spend stablecoins and crypto globally.
-It offers instant virtual cards, broad merchant acceptance, and a tiered rewards system.
-Key differentiators include stablecoin-first architecture and up to 8% rewards at top tier.
+KAST Card is a Visa Platinum/Infinite prepaid debit card for spending stablecoins and crypto globally.
+It offers instant virtual cards, broad merchant acceptance, and a capped USD cashback model.
+Key features include stablecoin-first architecture and up to 3% USD cashback at top tier.

-- Key Feature: Instant virtual card issuance and Apple/Google Pay integration
+- Key Feature: Instant virtual card issuance, Apple/Google Pay, Visa Infinite perks for paid tiers

-- Availability: US, Europe, and select Asia-Pacific, Africa, and Middle East regions
+- Availability: 170+ countries across US, Europe, select Asia-Pacific, Africa, and Middle East regions

 Reviewed by James Burr